vasudev-gm/regtweaks/Windows-FAQ.md

+### How do I get my BitLocker Recovery Key back?

+There is a full guide avbl. over [here](https://www.top-password.com/blog/tag/get-bitlocker-recovery-key-from-ad-powershell/).
+Another way is to manually backup the key (48 digit recovery key) via CMD: `manage-bde -protectors C: -get`.
+I do not reccommand that you backup your key online via the official website `onedrive.com/recoverykey` due to security reasons.

 ### How do I get tabbed explorer (sets) back?

 Microsoft oficially [dropped the sets idea](https://www.howtogeek.com/411932/windows-10s-sets-app-tabs-are-no-more/), according to some official discussions it seems to have caused too many problems (mostly with third-party programs), so that they decided to work on a re-written solution (shell based).
 There are mainly two solutions, paid & open source: